muratk5n/thirdwave/en/README.md

 ---

-Interesting moves from UAE..
-They were busted while allowing a CH base construction..
+UAE was busted while allowing a CH base construction..
 Mending fences w TR - which is fine.
-And buying a lot of mil hard from FR.
+And now buying a lot of mil hard from FR.
+Some changes over there.

 "UAE signs ‘historic’ deal to buy 80 French-made Rafale fighter jets"